NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-All mobile homes are 1 story.; Single-Family Detached and Single-Family Attached use the STORIES field in RECS, whereas Multifamily with 5+ units uses the NUMFLRS field.; Building types 2 Unit and 3 or 4 Unit use the stories distribution of Multifamily 5 to 9 Unit (capped at 4 stories) because RECS does not report stories or floors for multifamily with 2-4 units.; The dependency on floor area bins is removed for multifamily with 5+ units.; Vintage ACS rows for the 2010s are copied from the 2000-09 rows.
+- \All mobile homes are 1 story.

+- \Single-Family Detached and Single-Family Attached use the STORIES field in RECS, whereas Multifamily with 5+ units uses the NUMFLRS field.

+- \Building types 2 Unit and 3 or 4 Unit use the stories distribution of Multifamily 5 to 9 Unit (capped at 4 stories) because RECS does not report stories or floors for multifamily with 2-4 units.

+- \The dependency on floor area bins is removed for multifamily with 5+ units.

+- \Vintage ACS rows for the 2010s are copied from the 2000-09 rows.

 Arguments
 *********